 * Books by Norwegian Authors in Translation *

-- Adventures with Waffles by Maria Parr (translated by Guy Puzey) – This story takes place in Norway and is about the summer adventures of two best friends, Trille, a boy, and Lena, a girl.
-Their adventures often end in trouble. (middle grade)
+- Adventures with Waffles by Maria Parr (translated by Guy Puzey) — This story takes place in Norway and is about the summer adventures of two best friends, Trille, a boy, and Lena, a girl.
+Their adventures often end in trouble.
+A follow-up was published in August 2021.
+In Lena, the Sea, and Me, Lena and Trille are little older and have to navigate the rough waters of friendship when a new soccer coach and a new girl in school disrupt their seaside escapades. (middle grade)

 - Doctor Proctor’s Fart Powder (series) by Jo Nesbø (translated by Tara F. Chase) — This is bestselling Norwegian mystery author Jo Nesbø’s humorous middle-grade series for kids.
 It’s filled with magic, wit, and bathroom humor. (middle grade)